 When he was a child, Einstein would talk with slow deliberation and contemplation.
-He had a habit of repeating sentences to himself in soft tones till about the age of seven.
+He had a habit of repeating sentences to himself in soft tones until about the age of seven.

 He used to build houses of cards with great patience and concentration.
 Mathematics and Latin were subjects he excelled at because he was impressed with the logic involved in those subjects.

 When Einstein was a small boy, his father showed him a compass.
 The compass set his brain thinking.
 Perhaps it was this moment that steered Einstein towards the field of science.
-Einstein was in awe of the magnetic compass.
-He believed that the swing of the needle to the North was the result of an invisible force that worked on the needle.
+Einstein was in awe of the magnetic compass, and he believed that the swing of the needle to the North resulted from an invisible force that worked on the needle.

 Albert Einstein attended the Luitpold Gymnasium University in Munich.
 The rigid rules and regulations of the school suffocated Einstein, and he soon started to hate his schooling experience.

-At school teachers thought that he was handicapped because he was not able to speak fluently at the age of nine.
-At the age of twelve during the beginning of his school year, Einstein came across a book on Euclidean Plane of Geometry.
-The assertions and the examples given in this book impressed him greatly.
+At school, teachers thought that he was disabled because he could not speak fluently at the age of nine.
+At the age of twelve, during the beginning of his school year, Einstein came across a book on the Euclidean Plane of Geometry.
+The assertions and the examples given in this book impressed him much.
 He mastered Calculus when he was sixteen years old.

-He started playing the violin when he was six years old and from then on the violin became an important part of his life.
+He started playing the violin when he was six years old, and from then on, the violin became an essential part of his life.

-When Einstein was sixteen years old, his teacher expelled him stating that he was a bad influence on his classmates.
+When Einstein was sixteen years old, his teacher expelled him, stating that he negatively influenced his classmates.
 Later Einstein was not able to make the entrance exam at the Federal Institute of Technology.
 He then enrolled at the Cantonal School in Aarau in Switzerland and obtained a diploma.
 After this, he was automatically admitted into the Swiss FIT.